redhat-et/time-to-merge-tool/README.md

 1. **Training Mode** :

 For every new repository, you need to first train the model on the historical pull requests.
 To do that, you will need to add a `train-ttm.yaml` file to the `.github/worklows/` folder on your repository that looks like [this](https://github.com/aicoe-aiops/ocp-ci-analysis/blob/master/.github/workflows/train-ttm.yaml).
 To run the action in training mode, make sure you specify the `MODE` as `1`.

 This mode will initiate the model training process which includes data collection, feature engineering and model training on the historical pull requests and finally runs the inference i.e. predicting the time to merge for the last pull request on the repository.

-(*NOTE : This workflow will fail if there are no PRs on the repository*)
+(*NOTE : This workflow will fail if there are no PRs on the repository.
+For this model to train correctly, you would need atleast 11 closed PRs on the repository being trained.
+For good model performance, we recommend training the model on repositories with atleast a few 100 PRs.*)

 You can also initiate a manual trigger by going to actions for your repository like [here](https://github.com/aicoe-aiops/ocp-ci-analysis/actions/workflows/train-ttm.yaml):